learn-co-curriculum/phrg-why-test/README.md

 Although tests take time to write, they become a big time saver.
 Tests save time because they can set up complex scenarios that would be very hard to produce by hand.
 The value of the test grows each time it runs.

 Let's say we are working on a new feature in our application.
-Then we run our test suite and see a unexpected breaking test.
+Then we run our test suite and see an unexpected breaking test.
 At first, seeing that random test fail feels like a bummer.
 The broken test has identified a place where we introduced a regression.
 Now we can use the failure to figure out what happened.
 Did we make a change that had an unintended change to how the existing code works?
 Does the existing code not support the new needs of the feature?
 The earlier we can detect that something may break, the faster we can ship value to our end users.

 ## Documentation